Mechanicsburg Area Senior High School: Marching band

-Indoor Percussion and Colorguard
+Indoor Percussion and Winterguard

 Mechanicsburg is noted for its indoor percussion ensemble, a competitor in the Winter Guard International and TIA Percussion circuit.
 In 2012, they won 2nd place at the WGI tournament in Dayton, Ohio with a score of 96.10.

 In 2006, they won 1st at KIDA Championships, and in 2007, they were promoted to the World class in the WGI circuit.
 And in 2008, the Percussion Ensemble placed 3rd in the TIA Percussion circuit at Wildwoods, New Jersey.

-Mechanicsburg Indoor Guard was started in 1997 by Kristy Templin and Bart Sword.
-It was started with a handful of kids and has continued to grow from 1 program to 3 indoor color guard programs.
-The color guard program has won 13 out of the 16 years it has been in existence.
-2006 Mechanicsburg Scholastic A class guard went to Dayton, Ohio for WGI (Winter Guard International) championships, coming out eighth in the world.
+Mechanicsburg Winterguard was started in 1997 by Kristy Templin and Bart Sword.
+It started with a handful of kids and has continued to grow from 1 program to 3 indoor color guard programs.
+The Color Guard program has won 13 out of the 16 years it has been in existence.
+2006 Mechanicsburg Scholastic A class guard went to Dayton, Ohio for WGI (Winterguard International) championships, coming out eighth in the world.
 They were subsequently moved up to Scholastic Open class.
 The 2007 season ended with the Open guard as semi-finalists at WGI championships.
 In 2008, the Mechanicsburg Scholastic Open colorguard broke top 15 at world championships, making them a WGI finalist.
 In 2009, the 14 girls went to South Brunswick, New Jersey and won the WGI Power Regional with a score of 87.6.
 When the guard competed at world championships, they placed 4th with a 93.3, missing the bronze by three tenths of a point.
 In 2010, the guard began to compete in Scholastic World, the highest class of competition.
-Locally, the Color Guard has dominated the Keystone Indoor Drill Association's Blue Class for years, however recently a new Platinum Class has been created for colorguards of this caliber.
+Locally, the Color Guard has dominated the Keystone Indoor Drill Association's Blue Class for years, however recently a new Platinum Class has been created for color guards of this caliber.
 In 2011, Sal Salas, Joe Heininger, Kristy Templin and Jeff Kahley joined together to design the shows.
 The color guard placed 2nd in the Nation in Scholastic A and brought home the silver medal.
 As a result of their placement, the color guard was promoted to the Open Class Division.
 In 2012, they were a semi-finalist in the Scholastic Open Class Division.